 http://www.ncbi.nlm.nih.gov/pubmed/15561677?tool=bestpractice.com

-Neonatal alloimmune (immune response to nonself antigens) neutropenia is also a relatively common cause of neutropenia in infants.
+Neonatal alloimmune (immune response to non-self antigens) neutropenia is also a relatively common cause of neutropenia in infants.

 Infections and medications remain common causes in children.

-Congenital causes are rarer than acquired causes, and epidemiologic data are limited.
+Congenital causes are rarer than acquired causes, and epidemiological data are limited.
 The most common and important diseases affecting neutrophil production are severe congenital neutropenia and cyclic neutropenia.
 Common variable immunodeficiency is the most common immunodeficiency encountered.